-At its June 28, 2010, California State Lands Commission (CSLC) meeting, the Chair of the Commission directed CSLC staff to review oil production operations in State waters, in light of the events occurring in the Gulf of Mexico relating to the British Petroleum (BP) Deepwater Horizon oil spill, by the August Commission meeting.
-The Chair also directed CSLC staff to report on the CSLC's oil spill prevention activities and programs for oil production operations and marine oil terminal operations in State waters.
-CSLC staff has prepared the report, attached as Exhibit A, to address the Commission Chair's directive.
+At its June 28, 2010, California State Lands Commission (CSLC) meeting, the Chair of the Commission asked CSLC staff to review oil production operations in State waters in light of the events occurring in the Gulf of Mexico relating to the British Petroleum (BP) Deepwater Horizon oil spill, and to report its findings to the Commission at its August meeting.
+The Chair also asked CSLC staff to report on the CSLC's oil spill prevention activities and programs for oil production operations and marine oil terminal operations in State waters.
+CSLC staff prepared and submitted the report (Report), Exhibit A attached hereto, including a presentation of the Report's content to the Commissioners at the CSLC meeting on August 20, 2010, held in Sacramento, California.